 - HSE (health safety and environment) are the primary topics in pre-tour and pre-job safety meetings.
 The discussion around no harm to people or environment is a key mindset.
-All personnel are reminded daily to inspect work areas for safety issues as well as potential pollution issues. - All tools that come to and from the rig have their pollution pans inspected, cleaned and confirmation of plugs installed prior to leaving dock and prior to loading on the boat. - Preventive maintenance of rig equipment includes visual inspection of hydraulic lines and reservoirs on routine scheduled basis. - All pollution pans on rig are inspected daily. - Containment dikes are installed around all oil containment, drum storage areas, fuel vents and fuel storage tanks. - All used oil and fuel is collected and sent in for recycling. - Every drain on the rig is assigned a number on a checklist.
-The checklist is used daily to verify drain plugs are installed. - All trash containers are checked and emptied daily.
+All personnel are reminded daily to inspect work areas for safety issues as well as potential pollution issues. - All tools that come to and from the rig have their pollution pans inspected, cleaned and confirmation of plugs installed prior to leaving dock and prior to loading on the boat. - Preventive maintenance of rig equipment includes visual inspection of hydraulic lines and reservoirs on routine scheduled basis. - All pollution pans on rig are inspected daily. - Containment dikes are installed around all oil containment, drum storage areas, fuel vents and fuel storage tanks. - All used oil and fuel is collected and sent in for recycling. - Every drain on the rig is assigned a number.
+The number is logged when plug is removed and replaced. - All trash containers are checked and emptied daily.
 The trash containers are kept covered.
-Trash is disposed of in a compactor and shipped in via boat. - The rig is involved in a recycling program for cardboard, plastic, paper, glass and aluminum. - Fuel hoses and SBM are changed on annual basis. - TODO spill prevention fittings are installed on all liquid take on hoses. - Waste paint thinner is recycled on board with a solvent still to reduce hazard of shipping and storage. - All equipment on board utilizes Envirorite hydraulic fluid as opposed to hydraulic oil. - Shell has obtained ISO14001 certification. - Shell uses low sulfur fuel.
+Trash is disposed of in a compactor and shipped in via boat.

+- Fuel hoses and SBM are changed on annual basis. - TODO or (KLAW) spill prevention fittings are installed on all liquid take on hoses. - Waste paint thinner is collected and sent ashore for disposal. - Shell has obtained ISO14001 certification. - Shell uses low sulfur fuel.